SFU-Archives/atom-guidelines-processing-resources/archival-description/overview.md

 ###### [SFU AtoM Implementation Guidelines](../README.md)

 # Archival Description Data Entry
-[SFU AtoM](https://atom.archives.sfu.ca) follows the Canadian Rules for Archival Description (RAD) and uses the RAD data entry template for **Archival description** records.
-This page provides a listing each field in its order of appearance and for each gives:
+[SFU AtoM](https://atom.archives.sfu.ca) follows the [Canadian Rules for Archival Description (RAD)](http://www.cdncouncilarchives.ca/archdesrules.html) and uses the RAD data entry template for **Archival description** records.

-- The **name** of the field as it appears on screen.
-- The applicable **RAD rule** (in square brackets after the name).
-- Its **obligation status** (mandatory or not) at each level of description.
+This page lists each AtoM field in its order of appearance and its **obligation status** (mandatory or not) at each level of description.
 Field names link to individual entries that provide more detailed guidance.
-- An asterisk (*) beside the field name indicates that there are outstanding policy issues relating to the field, documented in the field entry.
+An asterisk (*) beside the field name indicates that there are outstanding policy issues relating to the field, documented in the field entry.

-The following abbreviations are used in the obligation status columns for each level of description:
+These guidelines were initially prepared by SFU Archives in 2015 and reflect the Archives' decisions and practices.
+SFU Special Collections' practices may diverge in places.

+Key to abbreviations:
 - MA = Mandatory; field must be entered.
 - RE = Recommended; use if applicable.
 - OP = Optional; use for more detail if desired and if applicable.